lmichael107/CogSci18_HTC/_episodes/01-firsthtc.md

 didn't want all of those comments in it (though they're important for helping to explain this specific example).

+You can confirm the creation of these files with `ls` and `cat` before moving on.

 ### Before You Submit: View the HTCondor Queue and Available Slots

 Before submitting our jobs to the HTCondor queue, let's first view the queue,